 The state will issue a request for proposals that will allow the state to reserve testing capacity at a number of large, private labs operating in the state.
-It is expected that this RFP will be released sometime the week of May 25 with the hope to have a contract in place by July 1.
+Two RFP's addressing sampling and testing were released May 29 and June 5, with the hope to have a contract in place by July 15.
 It is anticipated this RFP process will allow the state to reserve between 1,500 and 5,000 tests per day in testing capacity.

-B) The state's goal of expanding diagnostic COVID-19 testing is to protect vulnerable populations, actively identify cases who might not have otherwise sought testing, and contribute to employers' efforts to create a safe work environment.
+B) The state's goal of expanding diagnostic COVID-19 testing is to protect vulnerable populations, prevent spread of disease in congregate living settings, actively identify cases who might not have otherwise sought testing, and contribute to employers' efforts to create a safe work environment.
 This testing helps control the spread of COVID-19 by prioritizing testing of individuals who work with vulnerable populations (e.g., nursing home staff), those at high risk for severe disease (e.g., hospitalized patients), and those who are most likely to have been exposed (e.g., close contacts to a known case).